 - WIGGLE IT

-Once the wax has hardened, gently wiggle and then lift the stamp and there you have it - your first wax seal!
+Once the wax has hardened, gently wiggle and then lift the stamp.
+There you have it - your first wax seal!
 Rinse and repeat.
 If you're making a lot of seals in bulk you might find that the brass will start to warm up and become harder to lift off the wax.
 Don't stress!
 Cool it down from time to time with some ice or cold water (just make sure it's completely dry before you make your next seal and avoid getting the wooden handle wet).

 If you need help or advice or just want to show off the awesome stuff you've created, get in touch!
 We'd love to hear from you.